 LIFE Impetus is a LIFE14 project under the sub-programme for Environment (LIFE14 ENV/PT/000739).

-The project strategy involves the selection of a short-list of representative target-contaminants to be controlled, the PAC selection and application (tailoring) for specific contaminants and the benchmarking between PAC/MF and PAC conventional addition in Alcantarilha Water Treatment Plant (WTP) (Algarve, Portugal).
-The long-term demonstration character of the project (> 1 year) is being accomplished with a PAC/MF prototype developed by LNEC which is operating in Alcantarilha WTP.
+The project strategy involved the selection of a short-list of representative target-contaminants to be controlled, the PAC selection and application (tailoring) for specific contaminants and the benchmarking between PAC/MF and PAC conventional addition in Alcantarilha Water Treatment Plant (WTP) (Algarve, Portugal).
+The long-term demonstration character of the project (> 1 year) was accomplished with a PAC/MF prototype developed by LNEC which operated in Alcantarilha WTP.

-LIFE aWARE Innovative hybrid MBR-(PAC-NF) systems to promote water reuse.
+LIFE aWARE Innovative hybrid MBR-(PAC-NF) systems to promote water reuse (2013-2016).

 Water_2020 Conceiving Wastewater Treatment in 2020 - Energetic, environmental and economic challenges

-LIFE SEACAN project will foster the reduction of the environmental impact caused by the fish transforming industries by addressing the integrated management of nutrients and organic pollution for the achievement of the Water Framework Directive and Marine Strategy Framework Directive requirements.
-The results attained for the study developed in the Galician coastline can be transferred to other coastal areas in Europe, where industrial activity is causing the same environmental problems that are being faced by Galician estuaries.
+This project, coordinated by CETaqua and counting on the participation of the University of Santiago de Compostela and the University of Vigo, will foster the reduction of the environmental impact caused by the fish transforming industries by addressing the integrated management of nutrients and organic pollution for the achievement of the Water Framework Directive and Marine Strategy Framework Directive requirements.
+LIFE SEACAN aims at demonstrating the application of biofilm-based effluent treatment systems and the effect of proposed treatment technology will be assessed by benthic ecosystem monitoring.
+The results attained for the study developed in the Galician coastline can be transferred to other coastal areas in Europe, experiencing the same environmental problems.

 LIFE EMPORE Improving the quality of water.